 Legalization Details (Minnesota Legalized Weed In May)

 Now you don't need to know how long cannabis remains in your body and hides in corners because Walz signed a bill legalizing recreational marijuana on May 30, making the state the 23rd in the nation to legalize cannabis for adults.
 The bill, approved by the Minnesota legislature on May 20, allows adults 21 and older to use marijuana recreationally and to possess up to two ounces of cannabis in a public place, going into effect on August 1.
+The legislation also legalizes the possession of up to two pounds of marijuana in a private residence and the limited home cultivation of cannabis by adults aged 21 and older.
+Under the legislation, adults can grow up to eight cannabis plants at home, including four mature, flowering plants and four immature plants.

 Minnesota's marijuana legalization bill also legalizes commercial cannabis activity, with regulated sales of recreational marijuana coming after rules are drafted and approved by the Office of Cannabis Management, a new state agency created by the legislation.
 The new agency will also regulate medical marijuana and cannabis products derived from hemp.